ARozar/playground-r6b9Kqmb/markdowns/welcome.md

 Here is a list of five features that I've found increasingly more useful as part of my regular workflow.

+NB: This is an interactive version of the original article from [justintimecoder.com](https://justintimecoder.com/5-features-that-make-c-6-7-more-fun/).

 ## String Interpolation (C# 6)
 This is such a common sense addition to the language.
 Instead of concatenating strings or using placeholders based on ordinal position such as:
 ```csharp